MASTER SERVICES AGREEMENT

 1. In the case where the Customer is an entity existing under the laws of any state of the United States of America, the laws in force in the State of New York and the federal laws of the United States of America applicable therein and the Parties hereby agree to submit to the exclusive jurisdiction of the courts or the State of New York without giving effect to any conflict of laws principles;

-2. In the case where the Customer is an entity existing under the laws of England and Wales, the laws in force in England and Wales applicable therein and the Parties hereby agree to submit to the exclusive jurisdiction of the courts of England and Wales; or
+2. In the case where the Customer is an entity existing under the laws of England and Wales, or within the European Union, the laws in force in England and Wales applicable therein and the Parties hereby agree to submit to the exclusive jurisdiction of the courts of England and Wales; or

 3. In all other cases, the laws in force in the Province of Ontario and the federal laws of Canada applicable therein, and the Parties hereby agree to submit to the exclusive jurisdiction of the courts of the Province of Ontario without giving effect to any conflict of laws principles.

 9. Entire Agreement.
-This Agreement constitutes the entire agreement between the Parties and supersedes all prior or contemporaneous agreements, representations or other communications, whether written or oral, including any non-disclosure and pilot agreements, as it relates to the Services.
+This Agreement constitutes the entire agreement between the Parties and supersedes all prior or contemporaneous agreements, representations or other communications, whether written or oral, including any non-disclosure and pilot agreements, as it relates to the Loopio’s provision of all services to the Customer.
 This Agreement may be modified by written agreement of the Parties or by Loopio to the extent permitted by this Agreement.

 10. Waiver.
 Neither Party’s failure to exercise or enforce any right or provision under this Agreement will constitute a waiver of such right or provision.